apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 A sample configuration file is provided in `conf/kubernetes-shuffle-service.yaml` which can be customized as needed for a particular cluster.
 It is important to note that `spec.template.metadata.labels` are setup appropriately for the shuffle service because there may be multiple shuffle service instances running in a cluster.
-The labels give us a way to target a particular shuffle service.
+The labels give Spark applications a way to target a particular shuffle service.

 For example, if the shuffle service we want to use is in the default namespace, and has pods with labels `app=spark-shuffle-service` and `spark-version=2.1.0`, we can